 Eldar Shafir is the William Stewart Tod Professor of Psychology and Public Affairs in the Department of Psychology and the Woodrow Wilson School of Public and International Affairs at Princeton University.
 His research focuses on descriptive analyses of decision making, and on issues related to behavioral economics, with an emphasis on how people make judgments and decisions in situations of conflict and uncertainty.
 Most recently, he has focused on decision making in the context of poverty and, more generally, on the application of behavioral research to policy.
 He is a member of the Russell Sage Foundation Behavioral Economics Roundtable and of the Academic Advisory Board of the Behavioral Finance Forum, a Fellow of the Canadian Institute for Advanced Research, Fellow of the Filene Research Institute, Faculty Associate of the Institute for Quantitative Social Science at Harvard University, Research Affiliate of Innovations for Poverty Action, and co-director of Ideas42, a social science R&D lab.
 He has held visiting positions, among others, at The University of Chicago Graduate School of Business, The Kennedy School of Government, The Russell Sage Foundation, The Hebrew University Institute for Advanced Studies, and Pompeu Fabra University, in Barcelona.

-Jacob N. Shapiro is Assistant Professor of Politics and International Affairs at Princeton University.
+Jacob N. Shapiro is an Associate Professor of Politics and International Affairs, Woodrow Wilson School, and the Class of 1934 University Preceptor in the Woodrow Wilson School at Princeton University.
 His primary research interests include the politics of militancy, the relationship between aid and political violence, and the organizational aspects of terrorism, insurgency, and security policy.
 His research has been published in International Security, International Studies Quarterly, Security Studies, Foreign Policy, Military Operations Research, and a number of edited volumes.
 Shapiro co-directs the Empirical Studies of Conflict Project.
 He is a member of the editorial board of World Politics, a Research Fellow at the Center for Economic Research Pakistan (CERP), a former Harmony Fellow at the Combating Terrorism Center at the United States Military Academy, and served in the U.S. Navy and Naval Reserve.